Volume Testing

 This data can be of two types-

-• First is the system database.
+- First is the system database.
 If the system deals with large data frequently, volume testing becomes a necessary testing process.
-In this type of testing, database size is increased to the size as per the requirement and multiple queries can be fired simultaneously.
+In this type of testing, the database size is increased to the size as per the requirement and multiple queries can be fired simultaneously.

 The main goals of volume testing are as follows once the system is loaded with a high volume of data-

-It is also known as flood testing since, in this testing type, a huge amount of data is flooded into the system to check the system behavior.
+It is also known as flood testing since, in this testing type, a huge amount of data is flooded into the system to check the system’s behavior.

 Importance of Volume testing with Example

 For example, for any e-commerce website.
-Let’s assume that a couple of new brands are introduced on the platform that is very famous in the market and they have a large number of products.
-Now, the system should be able to support this new set of data without any failure.
+Let’s assume that a couple of new brands are introduced on the platform that is very famous in the market and has a large number of products.
+Now, the system should be able to support this new data set without any failure.

 Volume testing is also done to check the volume of data that is projected for future usage.
 Let’s say any new banking application generates x GB of data and in the next 2 years it is predicted that the generated data volume will exceed x*10 GB of data, and in 5 years it will generate x*50 GB of data.